Skip to content

 Visitors to the House at Chartwell will be transported back in time to a 1930s Christmas party setting featuring golden garlands, twinkling lights, spectacular Pol Roger champagne bottle Christmas trees and a very special birthday cake.

 Throughout the House, knowledgeable room guides will share tales of Chartwell Christmases gone by against a backdrop of festive music.
-Children, meanwhile, will enjoy a free, family-friendly spotter trail.
+Children, meanwhile, will enjoy a free, family-friendly spotter activity.
 (23 November–23 December 2024, 11:30am–2:20pm, normal admission applies).

 Christmas at Chartwell